What Is Cryptocurrency Mining and How Does It Work?

 What Is the Mining Difficulty?

-The mining difficulty is regularly adjusted by the protocol to ensure a constant rate for new block creation and in turn, steady and predictable issuance of new coins.
+The mining difficulty is regularly adjusted by the protocol to ensure a constant rate for new block creation, leading to a steady and predictable issuance of new coins.
 The difficulty adjusts in proportion to the amount of computational power (hash rate) dedicated to the network.

-As such, every time new miners join the network and competition grows, the hashing difficulty increases — preventing the average block time from decreasing.
+Every time new miners join the network and competition grows, the hashing difficulty increases, which prevents the average block time from decreasing.
 Conversely, if many miners leave the network, the hashing difficulty decreases, making it easier to mine a new block.
-These adjustments keep the block time constant, regardless of the network’s total hashing power.
+These adjustments keep the average block time constant, regardless of the network’s total hashing power.

 Types of Cryptocurrency Mining

 There are several ways to mine cryptocurrencies.
 Equipment and processes change as new hardware and consensus algorithms emerge.
 Typically, miners use specialized computing units to solve complicated cryptographic equations.
-We’ll now take a look at some of the most common mining methods.
+Let’s take a look at some of the most common mining methods.

 CPU mining

-Central Processing Unit (CPU) mining involves using a computer’s CPU to perform the hash functions required by the PoW model.
-In Bitcoin’s early days, mining’s costs and barriers to entry were low and its difficulty could be handled by a regular CPU, so anyone could try to mine BTC and other cryptocurrencies.
+Central Processing Unit (CPU) mining involves using a computer’s CPU to perform the hash functions required by the Proof of Work (PoW) model.
+In the early days of Bitcoin, mining costs and barriers to entry were low, and its difficulty could be handled by a regular CPU.
+Anyone could try to mine crypto at the time.

 However, as more people began to mine BTC and the network’s hash rate increased, profitable mining became increasingly difficult.
-In addition, the advent of specialized mining hardware with greater processing power eventually made CPU mining nearly impossible.
-Today, CPU mining is likely no longer a viable option, as all miners use specialized hardware.
+The advent of specialized mining hardware with greater processing power eventually made CPU mining nearly impossible.
+Today, CPU mining is likely no longer a viable option, as most miners use specialized hardware.

 GPU mining